-The final round featured a 'debate' between two all-Black teams - one male and the other female.
+The 2014 Cross Examination Debate Association's national championship was held at Indiana University.
+The final round featured a "debate" between two all-black teams - one male and the other female.

-The debate was supposed to be about whether the U.S. president's war powers should be limited, but the two Black women made a one sided decision to change the topic to how the U.S. government was racist against Black communities.
+The debate was supposed to be about whether the U.S. president's war powers should be limited, but the two black women made a one sided decision to change the topic to how the U.S. government was racist against black communities.

-At one point, one of the Black males debating the two females was told his time was up.
-Instead of yielding he screamed 'Fu** the time!'
+At one point, one of the black males debating the two females was told his time was up.
+Instead of yielding, he screamed "Fu** the time!"

-Breitbart News reports that Black participants in college debate have started attacking the rules of the competition as racist:
+Breitbart News reports that black participants in college debate have started attacking the rules of the competition as racist:

-Aaron Hardy, a debate coach for Northwestern, hates the recent chaos caused by Black participants:
+Aaron Hardy, a debate coach for Northwestern, hates the recent chaos caused by black participants:

-'We end up… with a large percentage of debates being devoted to arguing about the rules, rather than anything substantive… Judges have been very angry, coaches have screamed and yelled.
-People have given profanity-laced tirades, thrown furniture, and both sides of the ideological divide have used racial slurs.'The 2014 'debate' was judged by affirmative action criteria.
-The four participants had made it to the finals because all were Black.
-However, because one was male and the other female the rules mandated that the minority female team take the victory.
+"We end up… with a large percentage of debates being devoted to arguing about the rules, rather than anything substantive… Judges have been very angry, coaches have screamed and yelled.
+People have given profanity-laced tirades, thrown furniture, and both sides of the ideological divide have used racial slurs."The 2014 "debate" was judged by affirmative action criteria.
+The four participants had made it to the finals because all were black.
+However, because one team was male and the other was female the rules mandated that the minority female team take the victory.

 Clips from this year's debate can be seen in the video below.